 - $125,000 if you're between 70 and 85

-Another benefit to instant legacy is that it's one of the few products New York Life offers with simplified underwriting.
+Another benefit to instant legacy is that it's one of the few New York Life products with simplified underwriting.
 There's no medical exam to purchase coverage; you'll simply need to answer some questions about your health and lifestyle.

 Variable universal life insurance policies are available if you're under the age of 80 and have a $50,000 minimum face value ($100,000 if you purchase a survivorship policy).